Stress at Work – See Who’s Feeling it the Most And How to Overcome It

 For example, 47 percent of people making $35,000-to-$50,000 a year said they were stressed at work.
 Conversely, 68 percent of people making more than $200,000+ annually said they were stressed at work.

 Sure, high-paying jobs might be stressful.
-But they are most satisfying, right?
+But they are the most satisfying jobs too, right?

 Well, not according to the data.
 What we found is that people making $50,000-to-$75,000 a year were the most satisfied with their jobs, with 81 percent saying so.
 After that, job satisfaction drops slightly and then mostly plateaus, with just 74 percent of people making more than $250,000 a year saying they were satisfied with their jobs.